hematy61/learning/learningMatrial/python-tutorial/22-OOP.md

 - **Encapsulation** - This refers to the practice of hiding internal data and methods of an object from the outside world.
 This is achieved by setting up access modifiers such as private, protected, and public.

 - **Inheritance** - This allows a class to inherit properties and methods from another class.
-The inherited class is called a subclass, while the base class is called the superclass or parent class.
+The inherited class is called a subclass or child class or derived class.
+The class that is inherited from is called the parent class or base class or superclass.

 - **Polymorphism** - This refers to the ability of objects to take on multiple forms.
 It allows a subclass to implement a method that is already defined in its superclass but with different functionality.
+For example, in Python, the `+` operator can be used to add two numbers or concatenate two strings.
+Therefore, the `+` operator is polymorphic because it can be used to perform different operations depending on the type of operands.

 - **Abstraction** - This means that a class only shows necessary details to the client and hides complex implementation details.
+Python does not have built-in support for abstraction, but uses inheritance to achieve it.

 Python is a multi-paradigm programming language that supports object-oriented, imperative, and functional programming or procedural programming styles.
 It is also a dynamically typed language, which means that you don't have to declare the type of a variable when you define it.

 ## Modularity

 One of the main benefits of OOP is modularity.
 Modularity means dividing a large system into smaller, more manageable modules or objects.
 This promotes the separation of concerns and reduces coupling between different parts of the system.
 Modularity is achieved in OOP through the use of classes and objects.

+The four pillars of OOP, inheritance, encapsulation, abstraction, and polymorphism, are fundamental concepts to OOP and are used to create modular, reusable code.
+While modularity is a design principle that can be applied to any programming paradigm, the four pillars of OOP are specific to OOP and are used to create modular, reusable code in an object-oriented way.

 In OOP, a class represents a module or object that has its own data and functions.
 These classes can be used to create objects that interact with each other.
 Each object can communicate with other objects by calling their methods and exchanging data.